belle2/basf2/online_book/basf2/vertex_fitting.rst

      You can also set the confidence level to -1, which means failed fits will be included.
 The fit p-value is saved as part of mc.vertex.

-.. admonition:: Exercise
-     :class: exercise stacked

-     Plot the vertex position and pull.

 .. admonition:: Optional Exercise
      :class: exercise stacked

-     Fit the :math:`K_s` as well and compare its flight length to the :math:`J/Psi`
+     Fit the :math:`K_s` as well.
+How does its flight lenght compare to the :math:`J/Psi`?

 .. admonition:: Optional Exercise
      :class: exercise stacked